 A homestay (aka Airbnb) is also an excellent option.
 Anthony and I like Airbnbs because it gives us more privacy than a hotel.
 We’ve also found several of our hosts accommodating to our family needs; so make sure you’re staying in a family friendly homestay.
 However if you’re looking to be pampered a homestay probably isn’t right for you.

 Let’s take it back to the basics

 Your staycation is about spending time together in a comfortable environment so you’ll want to think about what you want to do.
 Do you like going out for dinner dates, hikes, having picnics or perhaps it’s lounging by the pool?
 Whatever it is, bring it back to the basics.
 Take the time to do a little research so that you and your family have plans or places to visit, perhaps you’ll find “your” spot as a family.

 Although I think planning or at least knowing your options is better than not you should take the time to just enjoy the moments together.
 But along with mapping out potential activities, I encourage you to take a leisurely breakfast or lounge by the pool to soak up the sun.
 It is amazing what a relaxing day at a hotel will do for the mind and spirit when it comes to unwinding and simply being present.

 Say ‘goodbye’ to all the strenuous planning, coordinating and anxiety inducing vacation planning and say ‘hello’ to your stress free staycation.

 Now you’re ready to take your staycation; well almost ready.
 I recommend you read my Tips For Traveling with Babies and Toddlers; it’s uber helpful.
-Share with us, leave your thoughts in the comments below.
+Share with us, leave your thoughts in the comments below or in our Facebook group.
 We would love to hear about your staycation experiences or if you’re planning one.